kutec/tssync/_drafts/2015-12-16-6-signs-you-should-invest-in-sass.md

 @import 'functions';
 @import 'header';
 @import 'footer';
-// etc</pre>
+// and so on...</pre>
 You may have noticed <code>.scss</code> files with underscore ("_").
-These files will be merged in a one file and won't show up in output directory.
+These files will be merged in a one file and won't show up in output directory - CSS.
 Also, the order of the partials matters.
 Likewise, variables and functions files, that must be at the top because these files consist of definitions of re-usable code.
 <h2>Inheritance or @extend</h2>
 There is a concept in JavaScript, where we can extend the functionality of existing object.
 This is in object-oriented programming approach know as Inheritance.
 The same thing we can do in Sass, using <code>@extend</code> feature.
 <pre>@extend .some-class<span class="token punctuation">;</span></pre>